abhaykvincent/abhaykvincent/README.md

 - Email: abhaykvincent@gmail.com

 :trophy: **Fun fact**
-- Apart from designig and coding, I'm an ardent fan of photography, architecture, movies & coffee.
+- Apart from designig and coding, I'm an ardent fan of photography, architecture, art, movies & coffee.
 I believe, just like in coding, a different perspective is everything in capturing a moment!